 Have you ever thought about going on a vacation to a beautiful island like Puerto Rico with kids?
-Since my kids were little (they are 15 and 9 now), we have visited Puerto Rico at least once a year and they have been some of our best family vacations.
+Since my kids were little (they are 15 and 9 now), we have visited San Juan, Puerto Rico at least once a year.
+They have been some of our very best family vacations.

 The Condado Beach area of San Juan and also Old San Juan looked just as beautiful as ever.
 This speaks volume about the strength of this island and its beautiful people.

-When it comes to long weekend beach getaways, Puerto Rico is a family-friendly vacation destination with things to see and do for all ages.
+When it comes to long weekend beach getaways, Puerto Rico is a top family-friendly vacation destination with lots of things to see and do for all ages.

-Puerto Rico offers warm weather, beautiful beaches, delicious foods, historic places to explore and more.
+Puerto Rico offers warm weather, beautiful beaches, delicious foods, entertainment, historic places to explore and more.
 You can easily escape to Puerto Rico with kids as no passports are needed.

 Two important tips I have to provide on spending a successful 72 hours in Puerto Rico with kids are to arrive on the island as early as possible and depart in the late afternoon or evening.

-To fully maximize our time we take an evening flight home.
-This makes us feel like we hit the vacation jackpot by getting almost another full day on the island.
+To fully maximize our trip we take a later evening flight home.
+This makes us feel like we hit the jackpot by getting almost another full day on the island.

 - Day 2 – after a well rested night we like to get up early and try to catch the sunrise over the ocean.
 The resort has a restaurant with a delicious buffet breakfast, but I will tell you that it’s a bit pricey.
 So instead I recommend walking about 2 blocks down Ashford Ave. to Pannes for breakfast.